yeeking/bcn-2024-system/skytnt-midi-model/README.md

 Changes made by MYK:

+* Maode a colab compatible notebook
 * Removed Flash=True as this stopped it from working due to some rot on the python packages (https://github.com/SkyTNT/midi-model/issues/14)
-* For the notebook, edited it to run in colab